-Here's how color schemes work Think about the color schemes you find most pleasing.
+To decide which colors go best with brick, consider the color schemes you find most appealing.
 What do you like about them?
-What doesn't work?
-Those that you admire probably have a basis in color wheel rules, particularly analogous or complementary color combinations.
-In analogous color schemes, you pick one main color and accent it with the colors to either side of the main color on the color wheel -- for example, yellow with green and orange.
-Complementary color schemes work because they include colors that are across from each other on the color wheel -- blue and orange, for example.
+Many color palettes are based on the color wheel, which demonstrates how colors work together and can help you decide on the right scheme.
+In analogous color combinations, you pick one main color and accent it with the colors to either side of it on the color wheel (for example, yellow with green and orange).
+Complementary color schemes work well because they include colors that are across from each other on the color wheel, such as blue and orange.

-What color are the windows and roof, as well as any nonbrick materials?
-The items that are part of your home will also end up being part of your color scheme.
+Other exterior features of your home will also play a role in your color scheme.
 The roof, for example, is a dominant element that, depending on its color, might be a key factor in choosing the rest of the palette.
-A red brick home with a black roof establishes two of the main colors already in the home.
+A red brick home with a black roof, for example, establishes two of the main colors already in the home.

-Some brick homes have a facade that includes another material -- stucco, for example.
-So, the brick might hold less color dominance.
-The landscape will end up determining how your brick color scheme looks, too: Lots of flowers and colors might require a palette that's more neutral, while a mostly green yard might benefit from a home that includes strategic pops of brighter hues.
+Some brick homes have a facade that includes another material, such as stucco, which means the brick might hold less color dominance.
+The landscaping will also help determine how your brick color scheme looks.
+A front yard that features lots of flowers and colors might look best with an exterior palette that's more neutral, while a mostly green yard might benefit from a home that includes strategic pops of brighter hues.

 The paint color choice for your front door, trim, windows, and other exterior elements ultimately comes down to your personal design preferences and what colors you think look best.
 If you're stuck, consider these combinations for exterior colors with brick that's red, orange, neutral, or white.